marcduiker/dapr-docs/daprdocs/content/en/getting-started/quickstarts/actors-quickstart.md

 <!-- END_IGNORE -->
 - [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or [.NET 9](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) installed

-**NOTE:** .NET 6 is supported as the minimum required for the Dapr .NET SDK packages in this release.
+**NOTE:** .NET 6 is the minimally supported version of .NET for the Dapr .NET SDK packages in this release.
 Only .NET 8 and .NET 9 will be supported in Dapr v1.16 and later releases.

 ### Step 1: Set up the environment